 Preheat your oven to 340°F (170°C).
 Grease a 9×13-inch baking sheet with oil and dust it with breadcrumbs or flour.
 This ensures the cake releases easily after baking. - Mix the Batter

 In a large mixing bowl, combine kefir and oil.
 Add the egg, sugar, and cocoa powder, whisking until smooth.
 Gradually sift in the flour mixed with baking soda, folding gently to avoid overmixing.
-The batter should be smooth and pourable but not too runny. - Bake the Cake
+The batter should have a smooth, pourable consistency without being too thin. - Bake the Cake

-Pour the batter into the prepared baking sheet and spread it evenly with a spatula.
+Pour the batter into the prepared baking sheet and use a spatula to spread it evenly.
 Bake for 20 minutes.
-To test for doneness, insert a skewer into the center; if it comes out clean, the cake is ready.
-Avoid overbaking, as it can dry out the cake. - Prepare the Glaze
+To check for doneness, insert a skewer into the center—if it comes out clean, the cake is done.
+Avoid overbaking to prevent the cake from becoming dry. - Prepare the Glaze

 While the cake cools, melt chocolate chips in a double boiler.
 Stir in the heavy cream until smooth and glossy.
 Spread the glaze evenly over the cooled cake using an offset spatula. - Add Toppings